knuthy/Expresstrade/README.md

 	res.redirect('/');
 });
 ```
-The routes leading to the authentication code above, means that you must redirect your user to "YOURDOMAIN.COM/auth/opskins", to make it possible for them, to send a login request.
+The routes leading to the authentication code above, means that you must redirect your users to "YOURDOMAIN.COM/auth/opskins", to make it possible for them to send a login request.

 ## Registering after login
 After our user has logged in, by sending a request to "YOURDOMAIN.COM/auth/opskins", their data has been stored in our passport session, assigned to the socket id they requested the login from.